lgw2/lgw2.github.io/_teaching/csci112-fall-2023/syllabus.md

 ### Instructor office hours

-My office hours are Thursdays and Fridays, 3-4:30 in the CS Success Center (Barnard 259).
-You can also contact me on Discord to set up a different meeting time, or drop by my office (Barnard 359) if my door is open.
+My office hours are TBD in the CS Success Center (Barnard 259).
+You can also contact me on Discord to set up a different meeting time, make an appointment via my [calendar](https://calendar.google.com/calendar/appointments/schedules/AcZssZ2hjUnXFy55TwZXrSyiG53_QoYEz592Vki7k0zvjmu2eWGXBG6x9c6zYfpe7JNylzyUeQYrMp0c),  or drop by my office (Barnard 359) if my door is open.
 You can find office hours for all CS faculty [here](https://www.cs.montana.edu/office-hours.html).

 ### SmartyCats